Enbridge Northern Gateway Pipelines

 In June 2014 the Northern Gateway pipeline project was approved by the federal government, subject to 209 conditions.
-The CBC questioned the silence concerning the Northern Gateway project and suggested that Enbridge might have quietly shelved the project.
+In 2015 the CBC questioned the silence concerning the Northern Gateway project and suggested that Enbridge might have quietly shelved the project.
 Upon taking office in 2015, Prime Minister of Canada Justin Trudeau banned oil tanker traffic on the north coast of British Columbia, effectively killing the project.
-On 29 November 2016 Trudeau officially rejected plans for the pipeline.
+On 29 November 2016 Trudeau officially rejected plans for the pipelines.

+In January 2025, following threats of economic sanctions by the United States under President Trump, the project was raised by former supporters and detractors as a way to diversify Canadian energy export customers.
+However, Enbridge has not expressed any interest in reviving the pipeline.

 History

 The project was proposed in the mid-2000s and was postponed several times.
 It was announced in 2006.
 Enbridge signed a cooperation agreement with PetroChina in 2005 to ensure the utilization of pipeline capacity.
 PetroChina agreed to buy about 200000 oilbbl/d transported through the pipeline.
 In 2007, however, PetroChina withdrew from the projects because of delays in starting the project.

 On 4 December 2009, Canada's National Energy Board (NEB) and the Canadian Environmental Assessment Agency (CEAA) issued the Joint Review Panel Agreement and the terms of reference for the environmental and regulatory review of the Northern Gateway Pipelines.

 Enbridge Northern Gateway submitted its project application to the National Energy Board on 27 May 2010.
 The eight-volume regulatory application was assessed by a Joint Review Panel (JRP) established by the Canadian Environmental Assessment Agency (CEAA) and the National Energy Board (NEB).
 On 19 January 2011, the JRP requested that Enbridge provide additional information on the design and risk assessment of the pipelines due to the difficult access and unique geographic location of the proposed project.

 On 17 June 2014 the Canadian government accepted the project's proposal.
 It set out 209 conditions, identified in 2013 by a Joint Review Panel, to be resolved during the next phase of the regulatory process.

 On 6 May 2016, Enbridge filed a request with the National Energy Board to extend the sunset clause for the Northern Gateway Project.

 The sunset clause (NEB Condition No. 2) stipulated that construction had to begin before 31 December 2016.